semgrep/semgrep/README.md

 </p>
 </br>

+Semgrep accelerates your security journey by swiftly scanning code and package dependencies for known issues, software vulnerabilities, and detected secrets with unparalleled efficiency.
+Semgrep offers:

+- **Code** for bugs & vulnerabilities using custom or pre-built rules
+- **Supply Chain** dependencies for known vulnerabilities
-Semgrep is a fast, open-source, static analysis engine for finding bugs, detecting vulnerabilities in third-party dependencies, and enforcing code standards.
-Semgrep analyzes code locally on your computer or in your build environment: **code is never uploaded**.
+- **Secrets** and hard-coded credentials that shouldn't be checked into source code Semgrep analyzes code locally on your computer or in your build environment: **by default, code is never uploaded**.
 [Get started →.](#getting-started-)

 <a href="#option-1-getting-started-from-the-cli">
 <img src="https://raw.githubusercontent.com/returntocorp/semgrep/develop/images/semgrep-scan-cli.jpg" alt="Semgrep CLI image"/></a>

 ### Language support

-Semgrep supports 30+ languages.
+Semgrep Code supports 30+ languages.

 | Category     | Languages                                                                                                                                                                     |
 | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |